kyegomez/TinyGPTV/README.md

 [![Multi-Modality](agorabanner.png)](https://discord.gg/qUtxnK2NMf)

 # TinyGPTV
 Simple Implementation of TinyGPTV in super simple Zeta lego blocks.
-Here all the modules from figure 2 are implemented in Zeta and Pytorch
+Here all the modules from figure 2 are implemented in Zeta and Pytorch.

+The flow is the following:
+x -> skip connection -> layer norm -> lora -> mha + lora -> residual_rms_norm -> original_skip_connection -> mlp + rms norm

 ## Install